Hazardous waste in the United States: Exempted hazardous wastes

 EPA regulations automatically exempt certain solid wastes from being regulated as "hazardous wastes".
 This does not necessarily mean the wastes are not hazardous nor that they are not regulated.
 An exempted hazardous waste simply means that the waste is not regulated by the primary hazardous waste regulations.
-Many of these wastes may by regulated by different statutes and/or regulations and/or by different regulatory agencies.
+Many of these wastes may be regulated by different statutes and/or regulations and/or by different regulatory agencies.
 For example, many hazardous mining wastes are regulated via mining statutes and regulations.
 "Exempted" hazardous wastes include: